 How to Get a White Smile

 In the end, you probably won’t ever get a whiter smile from an over-the-counter toothpaste.
 On the other and, Drs.
-Ken and Marnie Collins provide their patients with brighter, whiter teeth through professional whitening treatments.
-To learn more, contact our Spokane dental office at (509) 532-1111.
+Ken and Marnie Collins provide their patients with brighter, whiter teeth. if you have questions about teeth whitening, contact our Spokane dental office at (509) 532-1111.